2025 in Michigan

-This article reviews the top news stories, sports stories, and cultural events occurring during the year 2025 in Michigan.
+This article reviews 2025 in Michigan, including the state's office holders, performance of its sports teams and athletes, a chronology of the state's top news and sports stories, and a list of notable Michigan-related deaths.

+Top stories

-The top news stories in Michigan included: the September 2025 Grand Blanc church attack; the impact of tariffs in the second Trump administration on the automobile industry and Michigan economy; the 2025 Traverse City stabbing attack; criminal charges against former Gov. Rick Snyder and others in connection with the Flint water crisis; the dismissal of criminal charges against 15 Republican officials in the Michigan prosecution of fake electors; the trial of police officer Christopher Schurr in connection with the 2022 Killing of Patrick Lyoya; and the November 4 election of Mary Sheffield as the first woman to serve as Mayor of Detroit.
+The top news stories in Michigan included: the September 2025 Grand Blanc church attack; the impact of tariffs in the second Trump administration on the automobile industry and Michigan economy; the 2025 Traverse City stabbing attack; criminal charges against former Gov. Rick Snyder and others in connection with the Flint water crisis; the dismissal of criminal charges against 15 Republican officials in the Michigan prosecution of fake electors; the trial of police officer Christopher Schurr in connection with the 2022 killing of Patrick Lyoya; and the November 4 election of Mary Sheffield as the first woman to serve as Mayor of Detroit.

-The top sports stories in Michigan during 2025 included: the Western Michigan men's ice hockey team winning the NCAA Frozen Four; the Detroit Tigers' advance to the playoffs; the 2025 Michigan baseball team's advance to the 2025 College World Series and coming within one game of the national championship; and a Division II national championship for the Grand Valley State women's basketball team.
+The top sports stories in Michigan during 2025 included: the Detroit Tigers' advance to the playoffs and Tarik Skubal winning his second consecutive Cy Young Award; the Detroit Lions' losing six of nine games in November and December to fall out of playoff contention; the Detroit Pistons advancing to the playoffs but losing in the first round; the Detroit Red Wings finishing with a losing record and failing to qualify for the playoffs for the ninth consecutive year; the Sherrone Moore firing and scandal, including his arrest and detention on charges of home invasion, stalking, and breaking and entering; Ferris State football winning its fourth national championship since 2021; and Western Michigan men's ice hockey winning the NCAA Frozen Four.

 Notable cultural events in Michigan during 2025 included the induction of The White Stripes into the Rock and Roll Hall of Fame and the release of the documentary film Stans focusing on Eminem and his fans.

 Notable Michigan-related deaths in 2025 included former members of Congress Lucien Nedzi and Carolyn Cheeks Kilpatrick; Apollo astronaut Jim Lovell; former Detroit Red Wings players Ted Lindsay and Alex Delvecchio; and former Detroit Tigers players Chet Lemon and Joe Coleman.